 - Romans 8:6-7

-Before I evangelise further or beat more Scripture into your skull, you will perhaps understand that today, I did fast, though not all day, but rather a portion of it.
-I initially wanted to talk about some historical sources, however trustworthy or untrustworthy they might be, discussing the Sabbath and fasting.
+Before there is even more evangelising or more beating of Scripture into your skull, lets look at some historical sources, however trustworthy or untrustworthy they might be, discussing the Sabbath and fasting.
 So here we go.

 Fasting is then, seemingly condoned and even obligatory on certain special days of the year, and on the Sabbath.
 According to the Bible and Scripture, as eluded earlier Midrash and Talmudic writers would have it differently.
 Who are you gonna listen to?
 Scripture as it is written, or mere words of men.